zrwaite/HomeNode/README.md

 # Dreem Teem SE101 Project: HomeNode
 *This is the Github Repo for our group's final project in SE101.*
-*Zac Waite, George Shao, Stephen Gong, Hargun Mujral, Michael Dennisov*
+*Zac Waite, George Shao, Stephen Gong, Hargun Mujral, Michael Denissov*

 ---